Solo Travel Guide

 Trust Your Instincts

 If something feels off, remove yourself from the situation.
-Your intuition is your best safety tool.
-Don't worry about being polite if you feel uncomfortable.
+Don't worry about being polite if uncomfortable.

 Best Destinations for Solo Travel Guatemala